Talome

 There are no third-party cookies, no tracking cookies, and no advertising cookies.

-Talome itself makes no calls to third-party services beyond the AI provider you configure.
-However, apps you install through Talome (Jellyfin, Sonarr, Pi-hole, etc.) are independent software with their own network behavior and privacy policies.
-Talome does not modify or monitor their external communications.
+That's the complete list for Talome itself.
+Apps you install through Talome (Jellyfin, Sonarr, Pi-hole, etc.) are independent software with their own network behavior; Talome doesn't modify or monitor their external communications.

 Network exposure